nagmagit/Martyr2-MegaProjectIdeasList-Challenge/README.md

 Enter a string and the program will reverse it and print it out.

 #### [Pig Latin](Text/PigLatin)
 Pig Latin is a game of alterations played on the English language game.
-To create the Pig Latin form of an English word the initial consonant sound is transposed to the end of the word and an ay is affixed (Ex.: "banana" would yield anana-bay).
+To create the Pig Latin form of an English word the initial consonant sound is transposed to the end of the word and an "ay" is affixed (Ex.: "banana" would yield "anana-bay").
 Read Wikipedia for more information on rules.

 #### [Count Vowels](Text/CountVowels)
 Enter a string and the program counts the number of vowels in the text.
 For added complexity have it report a sum of each vowel found.